 Mindfulness is a method of focusing awareness on the present moment, a mental state of relaxed awareness, marked by openness and curiosity toward your feelings rather than judgments of them.
-When practiced regularly, it is a powerful tool for experiencing happiness.
+When practiced regularly, it is a powerful tool for experiencing happiness, and for accepting difficulties.
 Mindfulness-based therapies are effective because they alter emotional responding by modifying thoughts and feelings that affect negative self-beliefs.
 By regular practice of the techniques in these structured sessions, you can reduce emotional reactivity and enhance emotion regulation.

 Letting Thoughts Arise and Pass Away